This is a transcription of an audio lecture from The Eternal Tarot of Alchemy and Kabbalah, originally given live at the Gnostic Academy of Chicago.

 The gnostic scriptures speak abundantly about overcoming the flesh.
 This flesh is Malkuth, but also expressed as desires in Yesod, Hod, and Netzach.
 Desire is ego, defects, degeneration, impure ways of thinking, feeling, and acting.
 Remember that ego is Latin means “I.” The ego is multiple.
 Desires are multiple.
 Desire is a technical term or equivalent of “ego.”
 The ego says “I want.
 I crave.
 I desire.”
 This is selfish will, not pure will.
 Pure will is known as Tiphereth.
 Let us understand that willpower is very different from desire.
 Tiphereth or willpower way of acting and knowing in accordance with the commandments given by our Divine Father and Divine Mother in our consciousness.

 Therefore, we do not overcome the flesh by flagellating ourselves or rejecting the body, but using it appropriately, with the beauty of our pure willpower.
-This is well documented in books like The Perfect Matrimony and The Mystery of the Golden Blossom.
+This is well documented in books like The Perfect Matrimony and The Mystery of the Golden Flower.

 We must govern sex with willpower, and not let sex govern our will.
 This is how we become magicians.
 We work in the magic of love to create the Empress, the Christified or purified soul.
 Likewise, we control the other brains in this endeavor.
 The three brains can be used by our defects and desires, or by our soul, consciousness, known as Tiphereth.
 It is the heart that tells us which actions are wrong or right.
 It is the voice of conscience or intuition that states, “I should do this.”
 “I should not do this.”
 It is our willpower that knows how to govern the mind, heart, and body to create harmony within one’s psychological kingdom or empire.